 Bromine is also a common alternative of chlorine to sanitize your pool.
 You should also test the water in your background pool a couple of times each week for sanitizer, pH, alkalinity, and calcium levels.
 As a standard guideline, pH levels should be kept at 7.2-7.6 total alkalinity at 120-150 ppm, calcium hardness at 200-250 ppm for concrete pools or 175-225 ppm for vinyl pools, free chlorine at 1-3 ppm, and free bromine at 3-5 ppm.
 Most importantly, make sure there are no traces of metals such as iron or copper in your backyard pool.

-Not sure how the slight differences in levels of chemical will affect your backyard pool?
+Not sure how the slight differences in levels of chemicals will affect your backyard pool?
 Feel free to book an appointment today with Seaway Pools & Hot Tubs.
 We have many years of experience in all things pools and we will try our best to give you the best solutions for your needs.
-Please don’t hesitate to contact us at 905-294-8030, or on our toll free number 1-888-494-8030, or by email at firstname.lastname@example.org.
+Please don’t hesitate to contact us at 905-294-8030, or on our toll-free number 1-888-494-8030, or by email at firstname.lastname@example.org.